BertrandCaron/jhove/PDF-hul-Messages-2.md

 No impact.
 This is because a configuration option prevent the reporting of font information.

 ### Remediation
-The configuration file can be [changed](http://jhove.openpreservation.org/modules/pdf/)to show fonts.
+The configuration file can be [changed](http://jhove.openpreservation.org/modules/pdf/) to show fonts.
 The configuration contains: `<param>f</param>` to prevent the reporting of fonts.

 ## PDF-HUL-106